 Here is a breakdown of our favorite variable speed pumps for your backyard pool.

-Quiet, powerful, and highly programmable, the Pentair IntelliFlo is one of our top picks for best variable speed pool pumps.
+Quiet, powerful, and highly programmable, the Pentair IntelliFlo3 is our top pick for the best variable speed pool pumps.
 The pump hums along at a sound level as low as 45-decibels, making it much quieter than your typical pool pump, and runs the motor according to the pressure needs of your pool.

-A totally-enclosed fan-cooled motor (TEFC—something you will be seeing a lot of in this list of pumps) ensures that the pump does its thing in silence and protected from the elements.
+A totally-enclosed fan-cooled 3.0 HP motor (TEFC—something you will be seeing a lot of in this list of pumps) ensures that the pump does its thing in silence and is protected from the elements.

 Add that to the energy savings, with Pentair estimates that can be as high as 90%, and you’ve got a powerhouse pump that is quiet and saves you heaps of money.

 Pentair SuperFlo Variable Speed Pool Pump

 Another entry on the list of our favorite variable speed pool pumps comes from Pentair, with the SuperFlo model.
 This bad boy is not only quiet and energy-efficient, when installed it will adapt to 115V or 230V power on its own.

 The SuperFlo moves water more efficiently at lower speeds compared to traditional pool pumps, making it an excellent choice for pools that require a pump that works up to 1.5HP.

 A digital display makes programming, monitoring and operation of the pump simple.
 You can choose from three-speed settings or use the override setting to match the pump up to the specific requirements of your pool.
 The top of strainer lid is also see-through, so you can easily see if the skimmer basket requires emptying.